MicrosoftDocs/fabric-docs/docs/data-factory/append-variable-activity.md

 ## Add an Append variable activity to a pipeline with UI

-To use a Append variable activity in a pipeline, complete the following steps:
+To use an Append variable activity in a pipeline, complete the following steps:

 ### Creating the activity